Saamida

-Saamida is a 2008 Tamil film directed by V. C. Vadivudaiyan and starring Pondy Ravi, Dhanushya.
+Saamida is a 2008 Indian Tamil-language action film directed by V. C. Vadivudaiyan, starring Pondy Ravi and Dhanushya.
 The film is scored by Indhrajith and was released on 6 December 2008.

 Plot

 The film begins with a girl from Ramanathapuram who has been sold into prostitution.
 The unnamed girl is suffering from hunger and finds it difficult to make ends meet.
 A former regular client becomes her husband - a man who was shaped by awful experiences into a feared gang leader.
 The terrible things that the girl witnesses at the hands of her husband drives her to become a female gang leader, with the help of a loyal orphan.

 Everyone was afraid when they went to see Kasi.
 They were involved in illegal alcohol, drugs and killing any enemies who are against them by Saami.
 In the meantime, Saami fell in love with the heroine Pelo and began doing illegal things without her lover.
 When she discovers this, she tried to change his mind.